biocommando/destination-underworld/data/editor/scripting_readme.md

 - spawn_potion: keys: x, y, type

 - allow_firing
+	* Allow boss to shoot the player

 - disallow_firing
+	* Don't allow boss to shoot the player

 - clear_waypoint
+	* Change the movement mode back to "normal movement"

 - stop_secondary_timer

 **Special trigger types:**
 - never = event not triggered unless overridden with valid trigger
-- inherit = event trigger inherited when overridden **Special event actions:**
+- inherit = event trigger inherited when overridden

+**Special event actions:**
 - nothing = doesn't do anything.
 Should be used with "never" trigger type.
 - inherit = event action inherited when overridden